brundonsmith/website/src/blog/three-types-of-data.md

 tags: [ "programming", "software-engineering" ]
 ---

-In my work I've developed a mental framework around data modeling, which has helped greatly both when coming up with a model and when making decisions about how to use that model.
+In my work I've developed a mental framework related to data modeling, which has helped greatly both when coming up with a model and when making decisions down the road about how to use that model.
 Here I will establish three different categories of data in software: Constants, State, and Cached Values.
 By "data" I generally mean "variables in code", but the same principles could be applied to files on a disk, or tables in a database, or whatever else.